Asep5K/hyprland-dotfiles-gwejh/README.md

-# Hyprland Dotfiles
+# My Hyprland Setup 🖤

-My personal configuration for [Hyprland](https://github.com/hyprwm/Hyprland), focused on ricing, productivity, and minimalism.
-This repo contains configuration files, scripts, and the required packages to replicate my setup.
+Personal configs, scripts & packages to try my desktop.
+Mostly tinkering for fun, not a “ricing masterpiece.”
+Use it if you like, edit it if you see something missing.
+Happy Hyprlanding! 🚀

 ## 📸 Screenshots